mytalbot/saga_package/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example with just the data set.
+See the vignette for a full example.

 ``` r
 library(sagadata)